-Explore the curriculum: You can find the major requirements on our website.
+Explore the curriculum: You can find the requirements for the major and minor on our website.
 We also encourage you to check Explore Courses and Explore Degrees for specific course information.
-Ask fellow students about their courses and decision to major in Political Science.
-The University offers a Majors Night in October which is a great resource for freshman and sophomore students to get more information.
+Ask fellow students about their courses and decision to join Political Science.
+Stanford also holds a Majors Night every October, which is a great opportunity for freshmen and sophomores to learn more about the programs on campus.

-Talk to a peer advisor: Our peer advisors are Political Science majors who are passionate about the major and are available to advise prospective students.
-They have all taken very different paths within the major and each of them can give you advice on what courses to take, how to fill out your declaration proposal, or even pick an advisor.
-The peer advisors also hold weekly drop-in office hours, so if you have a question you can either attend one of those or email them directly for a separate meeting.
-They are very willing to help both current majors and prospective students.
+Talk to a peer advisor: Our peer advisors are current Political Science majors who are passionate about the program and available to advise prospective and current students.
+They have all taken very different paths within the major and each can talk about courses, completing your declaration form, picking and advisor, and other opportunities within the department and the University.
+Peer advisors are available via email, and they hold frequent office hours and events.
+They are very willing to help!

 - Enroll in POLISCI 1 The Science of Politics: This is a great introduction to the different topics covered within Political Science.

 Complete a major or minor declaration form.
 These are available on our website and in the Political Science Department office in Encina West, Room 100.
 One of the most important parts of this form are your chosen track(s).
 Your course plan may change as you continue through the major or minor, but the declaration process is an opportunity for you to discover the different courses available.
 If you have any questions, you are welcome to reach out to the peer advisors, Brenna Curtis, and, in the case of Political Science majors, your faculty advisor.

 3. Majors Only: Select a Faculty Advisor